 What comes to your mind when you think of eggs?
 A healthy and quick breakfast?
-An expensive essential on your grocery list?
+An inexpensive essential on your grocery list?
 A natural and harmless food laid by happy hens in a chicken coop surrounded by green pasture, similar to this photo?

 In 2007, 280 million hens laid 77.3 billion eggs.
-For the vast majority of chickens, 98% or more of them, this is far from the conditions they are hatched, raised, exploited, and then slaughtered in.
+For the vast majority of chickens, 98% or more of them, what this photo depicts is far from the conditions they are hatched, raised, exploited, and then slaughtered in.
 Don’t believe me?
 Here’s a closer look at standard practices in today’s egg industry.

 Chickens are now one of two strains: one bred for meat, or “broiler” chickens, the other bred for their egg-laying capacity.
 The egg-laying industry would lose money by raising male chicks from the egg-laying strain, since it takes food, water, and shelter to raise them, but they won’t reach broiler chicken size or weight.